 Convinced he needed a more comprehensive education, he transferred to Rutgers and began a relentless pursuit of knowledge.

-At the School of Arts and Sciences, where he is a senior in the Honors Program, he has taken off in multiple directions with his studies, drawing intriguing connections between humanities, social and behavioral sciences, and fine arts.
+In the Honors Program in the School of Arts and Sciences, he took off in multiple directions with his studies, drawing intriguing connections between humanities, social and behavioral sciences, and fine arts.

-He’ll graduate with degrees in American studies and visual arts.
-But he has also focused on cultural anthropology, Middle Eastern studies, and political science.
+He graduated with degrees in American studies and visual arts.
+But he also focused on cultural anthropology, Middle Eastern studies, and political science.

 Hansen describes his eclectic academic record as a response to a complex world facing complicated problems.
 It’s also a testament to the enduring appeal of the liberal arts and sciences.

-“I feel lucky that through fate, or through chance, I am here at Rutgers, and I have resources at my disposal,” he says.
+“I feel lucky that through fate, or through chance, I came to Rutgers, and had resources at my disposal,” he says.
 “I have no excuse not to help those who did not have such luck.”